Employment: Why Have Public Policies Targeting Priority Neighborhoods Failed?

 What, then, are the solutions to ensure that these policies are effective?
 First and foremost, the unified approach that sets the fundamental framework for public policy must be centered on the citizen, not on the systems themselves.
 As the Court of Auditors points out,

-This therefore means designing appropriate measures in collaboration with the citizens concerned.
-The aim is to break with an urban policy that, according to Cyprien Avenel, a sociologist specializing in “sensitive neighborhoods”:
+Consequently, this means designing appropriate measures in collaboration with the citizens concerned.
+The goal is to break with an urban policy that, according to Cyprien Avenel, a sociologist specializing in “sensitive neighborhoods”:

 Finally, the ideal of social justice must remain the central driving force.
 If there is an order to be defended, it is not one of security but of law—the order that underpins the dignity and freedom of individuals and compels us to act justly.
 As the19th-century French philosopher Alfred Fouillée put it: